 By not documenting faithfully (and always with providing context), and when only showing the pretty (even if in some cases it is totally fabricated), we also miss the possibility to raise awareness.
 Developing and spreading an awareness about bad welfare conditions, the plight of the pet trade and exotic animal ownership, the consequence of human foolishness is critical and something we can all do.
 Sharing the reality of sad and bad enclosures and their inhabitants, allowing others to see and understand the facility hosting conditions –the way they really are– might help this facility and the animals they are in charge of.
 These animals should not be there for sure.
 But if they are here in this place to stay –rescued maybe but living a ghost life of what they would be in the Wild– then maybe we can help by recognizing that this should never have happened in the first place.
 And maybe we can improve their captive conditions by giving some of our time and money (after checking that this center is indeed an ethical place to help), and with sharing widely about what we do, learn and know…

 Take the time to check our the EwA Zoo Evaluation Essentials, which apply to any facility hosting animals.
-Practice seeing so that we can all help improving the welfare conditions of captive animals.
+Practice seeing so that we can all help improve the welfare conditions of captive animals.

 We all can be actors of changes.
 That is the least we can do for the millions of animals that live in human institutions throughout the world.

 An example of stress behavior exhibited by a zooed snow leopard we know

 Sharing is Caring — Share this tip around!

 If you feel strongly one way or the other, feel free to engage us and leave a courteous message below.
 Thanks!